-In 1957 both full-time and part-time courses leading to the degree of bachelor of commerce and providing for specialization in accountancy, economics, statistics or applied psychology were begun.
+In 1957 full-time and part-time courses leading to the degree of bachelor of commerce and providing for specialization in accountancy, economics, statistics or applied psychology were begun; advanced courses in business administration were introduced.
 At the same time the full-time degree courses in textile technology and industrial engineering and hospital administration were also begun.

 Although emphasis on science and technology remained a major objective, the University decided in 1958 that it should broaden its academic scope to include studies in the fields of humanities and medicine.
 Changes were made to the Act of Incorporation in 1958 and the name of the University changed to The University of New South Wales.
-Degree courses were begun in 1960 in arts, in 1961 in medicine, and in 1971 in law; in 1977 higher degree and other courses begin in management.
+Degree courses were begun in 1960 in arts, in 1961 in medicine, and in 1971 in law; in 1977 higher degree and other courses in business and public administration were first offered by the recently established Australian Graduate School of Management.

-The act incorporating the University gives the Council power to establish colleges and departments within the State of New South Wales.
+The act incorporating the University gives the Council power to establish colleges and departments.
 Under these powers a college was established in 1951 at Newcastle (it became the independent University of Newcastle in 1965) and a college was established in 1962 at Wollongong (it became the University of Wollongong in 1975).
-The University continued to use these powers to provide an academic organization for the Royal Military College at Duntroon and the W. S. and L. B. Robinson College at Broken Hill.
+The University has used these powers to establish and operate the W. S. and L. B. Robinson University College at Broken Hill.